pankajbisht/openDB/README.md

 How to Use This Js
 ===================

-# if you are using local storage
+# If you are using local storage

 db.local.methodname

-# if you are using session storage
+# If you are using session storage

 db.session.methodname